Looking for an intimate hideaway for dinner à deux? Treat your valentine to good food, wine and romance in these softly-lit retreats.

 Ototo

 Enter the world of Ototo.
 Dark and moody, lit by a rosy ribbon of light overhead, it’s tailor-made for clandestine catch-ups.
 Take your seat by the bar and watch as expert mixologists shake up custom cocktails.
-Indulge in seasonal set menus, Hokkaido squid, deluxe sashimi and fiery dishes fresh from the grill.
-Or stay upstairs at sister restaurant Akaiito and dine on omakase prepared at your table.
+Indulge in a set menu or order the Hokkaido squid or gochujang fried chicken à la carte.
+Venture upstairs for tableside omakase at sister restaurant Akaiito.

 Two women sitting at the bar at an underground restaurant with a red sculpture ribbon light overhead.